nikolay-rudenko/moonbeam_tools/README.md

 ### Password checker
-The script that help you to check security of your password, and check how many times password was hacked
+The script that help you to check security of your password, and check how many times' your password was hacked

 ### SendTextMessages
 Using twilio.rest api this script can send messages in watsapp and normal text messages in the phone

+### TwitterBot
+Ability to retweet, tweet, follow, search and do a lot more using twitter official api and tweepy library